-This planning policy directly supports the zero carbon and inclusive growth pillars of the Leeds Best City Ambition.
+This planning policy directly supports the zero carbon and inclusive growth pillars of the Leeds Best City Ambition22.
 The Best City Ambition recognises that as part of the zero carbon pillar there is a need to focus on "Delivering a low-carbon and affordable transport network which encourages people to be physically active and reduces reliance on the private car, helping people to get around the city easily and safely".
-Safe and easy walking and cycling and access to Public Transport and shared mobility alternatives offer an important (and lower carbon) alternative to the private car.
+Safe and easy walking, wheeling, cycling and access to Public Transport and shared mobility alternatives offer an important (and lower carbon) alternative to the private car.
 Similarly, in relation to the 'Inclusive Growth' pillar, it is acknowledged that "place matters and positive identity, culture, heritage and pride in our communities are vital assets in a sustainable future for the City and its local centres".
-In seeking to ensure that development is of the highest design quality providing inclusive and a welcoming neighbourhood across the City, the policy will help support this pillar.
+In seeking to ensure that development is of the highest design quality providing inclusive and a welcoming neighbourhood for people of all ages and abilities across the City, the policy will help support this pillar.